ankitects/anki-manual/src/deck-options.md

 Controls how review cards are sorted while reviewing.
 The options are:

-- Due date, then random: The default option prioritizes cards that have been waiting longer, and it's the recomended option when you are up to date, or when you only have a small backlog.
+- Due date, then random: The default option prioritizes cards that have been waiting longer, and it's the recommended option when you are up to date, or when you only have a small backlog.
 If you have taken an extended break or have fallen behind in your reviews, you may want to consider changing the sort order temporarily.
 - Due date, then deck.
 This also prioritizes cards that have been waiting